 Now, place one spring directly to the left of each spring already placed.
-Continue this pattern in a clock-wise direction, attaching the remaining springs to the remaining V-rings and frame holes until all 72 springs have been placed.
+Continue this pattern in a clock-wise direction, attaching the remaining springs until all 72 springs have been placed.

 Pro-tip: Keep to the pattern here (see image below.)
-Placing springs one directly after another in a continuos row will make tension on the springs uneven, causing the springs to become increasingly difficult to place.
+Placing springs one directly after another in a continuous row will cause uneven tension making the springs increasingly difficult to place.